ehs5/crmscript_fetcher/readme.md

 - A local PC running Windows
-  - Tested on Windows 11 only.
-Probably works on earlier versions of Windows as well.
-Just haven't tried it.
+  - Tested on Windows 10 and 11 only.

 ## Getting Started